 |Voltage Regulator||Image||Input Range||Output||Price|

 |RMRC 12V Step-Up||2.5V-12V||12V @ 1.4A||$3.5|

 FPV Recording Camera

 There are usually two cameras used on the same mini quad.
-One is the FPV camera which is used for the actual flying which we just talked about.
-The other camera is used for recording HD footage (e.g. 1080p).
-Most high quality videos you see on Youtube/Vimeo are filmed using these HD cameras.
+One is the FPV camera, it’s used for the actual flying which we just talked about.
+The other camera is used to record HD footage (e.g. 1080p 60fps).
+Most high quality videos you see on Youtube/Vimeo are filmed using one of these HD cameras.

 The best known camera among these are probably the GoPro.
 The Runcam HD and Mobius are the popular low end cameras.
-Compared to the GoPro, they are only 1/7 the cost, lighter, yet capable of capturing decent footage,.
+Compared to the GoPro, they are only a fraction of the cost, lighter, yet capable of capturing decent footage.
 The Xiaomi Yi is also very popular especially with the custom Superview Script, it can produce some great footage close to the quality of a GoPro.

 |FPV Recording Camera||Picture||Price||Weight||Max Resolution||Max FPS|

 |Xiaomi Yi||$100||72g||[email protected]||[email protected]|

 |Runcam 2||$99||49g||[email protected]|

 |Xiaomi Yi 4K||$220||90g||[email protected]